mnlipp/jgrapes/WebConsole.md

 A JGrapes Web Console consists &mdash;from the user's point of view&mdash; of a fixed frame with configurable content.
 The frame provides some means to add content (typically by using a dropdown menu) and to configure global settings  such as the locale.

 The content of the frame is provided by web console display components or "conlets" for short.
-These components typically provide a summary or preview display that can be put on an overview panel in a dashboard style and a large view that is supposed to fill the complete frame.
+These components typically support a summary or preview display that can be put on an overview panel in a dashboard style and a large view that is supposed to fill the complete frame.